calcmogul/controls-engineering-in-frc/README.md

 writing class I took at University of California, Santa Cruz in Spring 2017 ([CMPE 185](https://cmpe185-spring17-01.courses.soe.ucsc.edu/)).
-It is intended as a digest of graduate-level control theory aimed at veteran FIRST Robotics Competition (FRC) students who know algebra and a bit of physics and are comfortable with the concept of a PID controller.
+It is intended as a digest of graduate-level control theory aimed at veteran FIRST Robotics Competition (FRC) students who know algebra and a bit of physics.
 As I learned the subject of control theory, I found that it wasn't particularly difficult, but very few resources exist outside of academia for learning it.
 This book is intended to rectify that situation by providing a lower the barrier to entry to the field.

 This book reads a lot like a reference manual on control theory and related tools.
 It teaches the reader how to start designing and implementing control